Polymarket vs Kalshi: Which Prediction Market Is Better in 2026?

 Each Kalshi event includes a market rules section that spells out exactly how the market will be settled and how special cases such as forfeits, disqualifications, or concessions are handled.

-One area where Kalshi stands apart from apps like OG.com, Underdog, or FanDuel Predict is that traders can enter the market as either takers or makers.
+One area where Kalshi stands apart from apps like OG, ProphetX, or FanDuel Predict is that traders can enter the market as either takers or makers.
+For more info on these platforms, check out our apps like Kalshi page.

 Takers accept orders that are already available, so they are taking the current market price.
 Makers post the price they want and wait for someone else to match it, giving them more say in execution and helping build liquidity.

-Market coverage & events on Kalshi vs. Polymarket
+Market coverage & events on Polymarket vs Kalshi

-Kalshi vs. Polymarket Global is a much closer fight, though Kalshi still comes out a little stronger when you stack everything up.
+Kalshi vs. Polymarket Global is a much closer fight, though I still say that Kalshi is slightly better when everything is stacked up.

 For example, Polymarket is better plugged into global politics and geopolitical developments, while Kalshi gives users more to work with in Mentions markets, with an Earnings subcategory built around company news and statements.
 Polymarket is more centered on comments and headlines involving politicians and public figures.